 (70 in Spanish, 70 in a second subject, 19 in Education Sciences, 15 in Teaching Methodology, 6 in the bachelor's thesis)

 Language of instruction: German and Spanish

-Language requirements: This program requires proof of proficiency in German on C1 level, proficiency in Spanish, basic knowledge of a second Romance language and Latin (you can prove your proficiency at a later date, except your proficiency in German).
+Language requirements: This program requires proficiency in French, basic knowledge of a second Romance language and basic knowledge in Latin (may be acquired later on).

 Program start: Fall semester (September)

 Tuition fees for international students from non-EU countries: €1,500

 Tuition fees for a second degree: €650

 Students of the bachelor’s program in Teacher Education: Spanish study Spanish, a second equally-weighted subject, Education Sciences and Teaching Methodology.

 Modules in Spanish teach you about Spanish literature, culture and linguistics.